 This event is free with paid museum admission or museum membership.
 Seating is first come, first served.

-Dr. Andrew A. Snelling: Dr. Andrew Snelling is one of the world’s most respected creation scientists specializing in geological studies and also is a passionate speaker for layperson and technical audiences.
+Dr. Andrew A. Snelling: Dr. Andrew Snelling is one of the world’s most respected creation scientists specializing in geological studies and also is a passionate speaker.